siberianfox/g2wiki/Homing-g2.md

 	Zmax | Z homing switch | at the top of the Z axis travel

 ####Limit Switches
-Having wired the homing inputs, any other inputs may be wired as axis limit switches (alarm) or left unused.
+Having wired the homing inputs, those same switches can also be used as limit switches, as can any other inputs.
 Limit switches also share an input, but provide better alarm messages if they are independent.
 Adding limit switches would add these three switches to the example above:

 	Pin  | Function    | Position on machine
 	-----|-------------|-------------------------
-	Xmax | X limit switch | on the right of the machine Ymax | Y limit switch | at the back of the machine Zmin | Z limit switch | at the bottom of the Z axis travel
+	Xmin | X min limit switch | on the right of the machine Xmax | X max limit switch | on the left of the machine Ymin | Y min limit switch | at the front of the machine Ymax | Y max limit switch | at the back of the machine Zmax | Z max limit switch | at the top of Z axis travel

 ## Configuring Homing
 It is mandatory that the homing configuration settings match the physical switch configuration otherwise homing simply won't work.
 In the case of NC switches the entire machine may be rendered inoperative if these settings are not in alignment.
 Homing is set up by first configuring the digital inputs, then configuring each homing axis to use the proper input.